richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

 But this method has been frequently proved vulnerable; some prominent examples include [The Re-Identification of Governor William Weld's Medical Information](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2076397){:target="_blank"} and [De-anonymization attacks on Netflix Prize Dataset](https://arxiv.org/pdf/cs/0610105.pdf){:target="_blank"}

 Clearly, with enough auxiliary data, we can re-construct individual information from data that is supposed to be _Anonymized_.
-From this assumption, **every information of an individual is PII**.
+From this assumption, **every piece of information about an individual should be considered PII**.

 ## What is Differential Privacy